-Appear in the Office of the Register of Wills along with the minor, present the petition and all consents to the staff of the Office of the Register of Wills; the staff will interview the petitioner and advise the petitioner of the responsibilities of a Guardian of a Minor.
+Appear in the Register of Wills Office along with the minor, present the petition and all consents to the staff of the Office of the Register of Wills; the petitioner will be interviewed and admonished by the staff.

 Be prepared to appear before the Court if required to finalize the appointment of a Guardian of a Minor.

-STANDARD 9.5 Before expending guardianship funds, the Guardian of a Minor shall obtain prior Court approval.
+Before expending guardianship funds, the guardian shall obtain prior Court approval.

 AUTHORITY: D.C.
-CODE § 21-143 AND SCR-P D 222(a) APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.15 AND 8.4(d)
+CODE § 21-143 AND SCR-PD

+222(A)

+1.15 AND 8.4(D)

-- Submit a petition for authority to expend guardianship funds using SCR-PD Form 1 or employing a format substantially consistent with that form. - Advise the biological parents that they are legally obligated to support their children and are generally required to use their own funds to meet their children's needs. - If seeking Court authority to use guardianship Funds to pay for the care and maintenance of a child, submit verified financial statements from the biological parents demonstrating why they are unable to bear the proposed cost.
+Submit a petition for authority to expend guardianship funds using SCR-PD Form 1 or employing a format substantially consistent with that form.

+- Advise the biological parents that they are legally obligated to support their children and are generally required to use their own funds to meet their children's needs. - If seeking Court authority to use guardianship funds to pay for the care and maintenance of a child, submit verified financial statements from the biological parents demonstrating why they are unable to bear the proposed cost.
 Financial statement forms are available in the Office of the Register of Wills. - If guardianship funds have been expended without prior Court approval, file a petition for ratification of expenditures.
-The Court may, however, deny the petition and may also remove the Guardian of the Minor and require reimbursement of the estate by the removed guardian. - Petition for continuing authority to expend a certain amount each month or each year on the child's recurring needs if the child's circumstances are such that funds are needed on a recurring basis. - Be aware that even if Court approval is sought and granted, all expenditures are ward to proper accounting. - Title all items, accounts or property purchased with guardianship funds in the name of the Guardian of the Minor in the guardian's fiduciary capacity (not individually), unless otherwise directed by the Court.
+The Court may, however, deny the petition and may also remove the guardian and require reimbursement of the estate by the removed guardian.

-- Be aware that petitions for routine expenditures of funds will normally be granted or denied based on the pleadings.
-By contrast, a petition for authority to expend a substantial sum of money, e.g. to purchase a home or vehicle for the minor, will generally require a Court hearing, and may involve the appointment of a Guardian ad litem to represent the best interests of the child. - File all federal, state and District of Columbia tax returns that are required on the child's behalf and pay any tax that may be due.
-Be aware that the tax rules applicable to children differ from those applicable to adults. - STANDARD 9.6 Guardian of a Minor shall obtain prior Court approval before investing guardianship funds in anything other than a federally insured bank account or U.S. Treasury Securities backed by the Full Faith and Credit of the United States Government.
+- Petition for continuing authority to expend a certain amount each month or each year on the child's recurring needs if the child's circumstances are such that funds are needed on a recurring basis. - Be aware that even if Court approval is sought and granted, all expenditures are subject to proper accounting. - Title all items, accounts or property purchased with guardianship funds in the name of the guardian in the guardian's fiduciary capacity (not individually), unless otherwise directed by the Court. - Be aware that petitions for routine expenditures of funds will normally be granted or denied based on the pleadings.
+By contrast, a petition for authority to expend a substantial sum of money, e.g. to purchase a home or vehicle for the minor, will generally require a Court hearing, and may involve the appointment of a guardian ad litem to represent the interests of the child. - File all federal, state and District of Columbia tax returns that are required on the child's behalf, and pay any tax that may be due.
+The tax rules applicable to children differ from those applicable to adults, in that a child under the age of 14 who is claimed as a dependent on the tax return of his parent is subject to taxation at the same rate as the parent.
+Thus, to prepare the child's tax return, a copy of the parent's tax return will be needed.
+If a child is claimed as a dependent on his parent's tax return, an exemption cannot be claimed on the child's tax return.

+Guardian of a Minor shall obtain prior Court approval before investing guardianship funds in anything other than a federally insured bank account or U.S. Treasury Securities backed by the Full Faith and Credit of the United States Government.